RobCaamano/VocalAIze/README.md

 ### How to use:

-1. Prepare & download requirements.txt.
+1. Download requirements.txt.
 It is recommended to do this in a virtual environment.
 For information about creating and using conda environments, visit their [site](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ```
 cd '[path to dir]'